os-fpga/1st-CLaaS/GettingStarted.md

   ```

 ### VNC from Linux Client

+RDP is preferred over VNC, but, in case you have trouble with RDP...

 After much struggling, I was able to get VNC working with the Xfce desktop environment.